 Summer Camp Checklist: Protecting Your Kids from Ticks and Mosquitos

 Summer camp is a rite of passage for many kids and parents.
 Excitement, nervous anticipation, apprehension and overwhelming exuberance merely scratch the surface of the range of emotions parents experience leading up to the first day of camp.
-Towards the top of every list is something all parents should consider: using a safe and effective repellent to protect children from mosquitos and ticks.
+All parents should consider using a safe and effective mosquito and tick repellent to protect their children while at camp.

 Bugs, s’mores, and canoeing are all part of the camp experience.
-But tick and mosquito bites and the vector-borne illnesses that can result, are the “camp activities” no one wants to sign up for.
-The best thing to do to ensure campers have the best time at camp starts with protecting them from the biting-insect hazards that can spoil the whole experience.
+But tick and mosquito bites, and the vector-borne illnesses that can result, are the “camp activities” no one wants to sign up for.
+The best thing to do to ensure campers have the best time at camp starts with protecting them from the biting-insects that can spoil the whole experience.

-This checklist will help to choose the best kid safe bug spray and recommend additional protective measures kids can take to ensure that new friends, joyful memories, and a new sense of confidence are what they bring home, instead of complications from a mosquito or tick bite.
+This summer camp checklist will help you to choose the best bug spray for kids and recommend additional protective measures kids can take to ensure that new friends, joyful memories, and a new sense of confidence are what they bring home, instead of mosquito or tick bites.

-Before packing for any situation, you’ll want to know as much as you can about the area, including the mosquito and tick intensities in that part of the country.
-Different settings and environments have different insects kids will have to deal with.
+Before packing for any summer camp trip, you’ll want to know as much as you can about the area, including the mosquito and tick intensities in that part of the country.
+Different settings and environments have different insects’ kids will have to deal with.
 Wooded areas are ripe for ticks and mosquitos, while more coastal locations tend to host more mosquitos and biting flies.

 Most camps will send home information about what to bring, essentials to pack, and even what to expect if it’s a child’s first visit.
 Many camps will list recommended mosquito and tick repellent, but often don’t include educational material on camp procedures and existing precautions.